-action, Arnold Sun, Awkwafina, Ben Kingsley, Benedict Wong, Fala Chen, Florian Munteanu, Jayden Zhang, Meng'er Zhang, Michelle Yeoh, movies, reviews, Shang-Chi and the Legend of the Ten Rings, Simu Liu, superheroes, Tony Leung
+action, Arnold Sun, Awkwafina, Ben Kingsley, Benedict Wong, Fala Chen, fantasy, Florian Munteanu, Jayden Zhang, Meng'er Zhang, Michelle Yeoh, movies, reviews, Shang-Chi and the Legend of the Ten Rings, Simu Liu, superheroes, Tony Leung

 August 23, 2021